holozeros/minimal-linux-desktop/Building stub kernel.md

 Graphics is NVIDIA card
 Storage is SSD with M.2 connection
 ```
-Kernel config for SystemV-init ( not systemd )
+Kernel config for SystemV-init ( not systemd ).
+Check if it is set as follows, and if not, correct it.
 ```
 General setup  --->
   [*] System V IPC